BHoM/documentation/docs/Development/Testing/index.md

 After adding the Toolkit's existing projects to the Test solution, you can add a new "Test" _Solution Configuration_ that can be used when running tests.

-Doing this allows to avoid time consuming situations, like when you need to close software that locks the centralised assmeblies (e.g. Rhino Grasshopper, Excel) whenever you want to compile or run Unit Tests.
-This is because BHoM relies on post-Build Events to copy assemblies in the ProgramData/BHoM folder, and if a software locks them, the project cannot build successfully.
+Doing this allows to avoid time-consuming situations, like when you need to close software that locks the centralised assemblies (e.g. Rhino Grasshopper, Excel) whenever you want to compile or run Unit Tests.
+This is because BHoM relies on post-Build Events to copy assemblies in the `ProgramData/BHoM folder`, and if a software locks them, the project cannot build successfully.

 Go in the Configuration Manager as below: